AdobeDocs/audience-manager.de-DE/help/using/dil/dil-instance-methods.md

 **Funktionssignatur:**

-Funktioniert mit [!UICONTROL DIL] Versionen 2.10 und 3.1 oder höher.
+Works with [!UICONTROL DIL] versions 2.10 and 3.1 or higher.

 <table id="table_ADC7501511914805A6A6B24B2DFEBA51">
  <thead>